Dario Verani: 2018–2021

 For the 2018 FINA Marathon Swim World Series leg held at Lake Mégantic in Canada in August, Verani won the silver medal in the 10 kilometre swim with a time of 1:56:52.90, finishing just 0.40 seconds behind gold medalist Christian Reichert of Germany.
 The following year, he won the bronze medal in the 10 kilometre swim at the 2019 FINA Marathon Swim World Series leg number five, held at Lac Saint-Jean in Canada in July, finishing in a time of 1:53:44.59.
 Later in the World Series, at leg number six held at Lake Mégantic in Canada in August, he finished behind Kristóf Rasovszky of Hungary in the 10 kilometre swim with a time of 2:06:48.10 to win the silver medal.

-In 2021, at the 2020 European Aquatics Championships, held in Budapest, Hungary and postponed one year due to the COVID-19 pandemic, Verani won the bronze medal in the 5 kilometer open water swim with a time of 55 minutes and 46.6 seconds, which was 3.3 seconds slower than gold medalist Gregorio Paltrinieri off Italy and 1.5 seconds slower than silver medalist Marc-Antoine Olivier of France.
+In 2021, at the 2020 European Aquatics Championships, held in Budapest, Hungary and postponed one year due to the COVID-19 pandemic, Verani won the bronze medal in the 5 kilometer open water swim with a time of 55 minutes and 46.6 seconds, which was 3.3 seconds slower than gold medalist Gregorio Paltrinieri of Italy and 1.5 seconds slower than silver medalist Marc-Antoine Olivier of France.